Questions? Request Information

 Our BA in Communication Studies program is designed for students who want to create, design, and share meaningful content in today’s fast-changing digital world.
 With a strong focus on practice over theory, students build skills in content creation, research, and communication design, and graduates will leave with a flexible, future-ready skill set and a deeper understanding of the role communication plays in a society shaped by technology, media, and human connection.
 Because the field of content creation is constantly evolving — and new career titles are emerging all the time — this degree equips you with adaptable skills to explore opportunities in independent professional roles, entrepreneurial ventures, and emerging content creator opportunities, as well as established careers such as Public Relations Manager, Public Relations Specialist, and Web Content Writer.

-Just some industries to consider include:
+Some industries to consider include:

 - Digital media and entertainment